mdolab/pygeo/doc/advanced_ffd.rst

 .. note::
     There is a subtle implementation detail to know.
-    Whenever the :meth:`.DVGeometry.setDesignVars` method is called, the reference axis is reset back to its original values.
+    Whenever the :meth:`setDesignVars <.DVGeometry.setDesignVars>` method is called, the reference axis is reset back to its original values.
     Therefore, there's no risk that perturbations in one optimizer iteration will stay around for the next.
     However, if multiple global DV callback functions manipulate the reference axis control points, only the first one will see "unperturbed" points.
     They will be called in the order that they are added.